Traveling in Sri Lanka

 On our Facebook page, Traveling Is a Verb, we’ll be posting up to date information on where we are and where we are traveling to.
 Our goal is not to create yet-another-travelogue (there are plenty of good ones out there).
 As we have traveled we have come across some places that are so spectacular that they made the trip worthwhile.
 We’ll be posting photos of some of those places on Traveling Is a Verb on Instagram.

 You can follow us on Facebook and Instagram by selecting either or both icons in the FOLLOW US section at the top of the sidebar.

 You can see where we are, and have been, on the map.
 A blue pin on the map shows you where we are now, or if we are traveling, where our next stop will be.
 If you tap on the blue pin, you’ll be able to read our posts in chronological order.

 The green pins mark the places we have visited, and you can click on one to read the posts from that country.
 The red pin is where we are going next.
-As of now, we will be going to Tasmania and then the rest of Australia.
+As of now, we are in Sri Lanka and then going to Japan.

 If it’s your first time visiting our website you can also view our posts from the beginning of our trip by selecting “From the Beginning” from the Postcards From the Road menu.

 Share this Page